AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Performance monitoring: What metrics does the platform track?
 Can you set alerts for performance degradation?

 Quality measurement: Does the platform provide tools for measuring response quality?
-Can you track user satisfaction?
+Can you track user satisfaction and resolution rates?

 Debugging tools: When something goes wrong, what tools exist to diagnose the problem?